bheesham/java.jmx/README.md

 -> nil
 ```

-Conneting to another process?
+Connecting to another process?
 Just run *any* of the above code
 inside a with-connection:

 ```clojure